Marvin1003/react-lazily-img/README.md

 # React Lazily IMG
 **React Lazily IMG** is React Wrapper Component to lazy load images.
-The goal ist to use the convenient known standard HTML tags and just have them lazily loaded.
+The goal ist to use the convenient and known standard HTML tags and just have them lazily loaded.

 # Features
 * **Webp detection**